 - Inability to sleep

-Most of the side effects for most of the people are tolerable and fade in most of the cases.
+Most of the side effects for most of the people are tolerable and fade in the majority of the cases.
 But these can bother some people as long as the implant is kept.

 Overview of Procedure and Follow-up

-The device consists of a matchbox side pulse generator which runs on a battery and lead wires which are connected to the vagus nerve on one side and pulse generator on other side.
+The device consists of a matchbox side pulse generator that runs on a battery and lead wires which are connected to the vagus nerve on one side and pulse generator on the other side.